ThunderFly-aerospace/docs/avionics/TFCO201/index.md

 # TFCO201 - Airborne CO2 Concentration Sensor

-The TFCO201 sensor is designed to measure carbon dioxide (CO2) concentrations in airborne applications.
+The TFCO201 sensor measures carbon dioxide (CO2) concentrations in airborne applications.
 It supports integration with UAVs and can be used with a Pixhawk autopilot system or as a part of the TF-ATMON monitoring system.

 ![TFCO201 sensor](https://github.com/ThunderFly-aerospace/TFCO201/assets/5196729/bca47559-f115-4941-bb79-61ccec8639b7)